01. Whistle Blower Policy

 2. Aims and Scope:

-This policy aims to provide avenues for Whistle Blower to raise concerns on serious matters regarding ethical values, probity and integrity or any violation of ICCL’s Code of Conduct.
+This policy aims to provide avenues for Whistle Blower to raise concerns on serious matters regarding ethical values, probity and integrity or any violation of ECCL’s Code of Conduct.

 3. Definitions and Interpretation:

 The definitions of some of the key terms used in this Policy are given below:

 - “Audit Committee” means the Audit Committee constituted by the Board of Directors of the Company in accordance with Section 292A of the Companies Act, 1956 and read with Clause 49 of the Listing Agreement with the Stock Exchange/s, as and when becomes applicable.

 - “Code” means ECCL Code of Conduct which is in force.

 - “Employee” means every employee of the Company (whether working in India or abroad including former employee).

 - “Investigator/s” mean those persons authorised, appointed, consulted or approached by the Audit Committeein the process of the investigation of any Protected Disclosure who may / may not be the employees of ECCL.

 - “Protected Disclosure” means any communication made in good faith by the Whistle Blower that discloses or demonstrates information that may evidence unethical or improper activity.